evennia/evennia/docs/1.0/_sources/Components/Objects.md.txt

 Here, arrows indicate inheritance and point from-child-to-parent.

-So, for example `DefaultObjet` is a child of `DefaultCharacter` (in the Evennia library), which is a parent of `Character` (in the game dir).
+So, for example `DefaultObject` is a child of `DefaultCharacter` (in the Evennia library), which is a parent of `Character` (in the game dir).
 The class in the game-dir is the one you should modify for your game.

 > Note the `ObjectParent` class.
 This is an empty mix-in that all classes in the game-dir inherits from.
 It's where you put things you want _all_ these classes to have.